jeftegoes/AwsOverview/AWS IAM.md

 - **IAM Credentials Report (account-level):**
   - A report that lists all your account's users and the status of their various credentials.

-- **IAM Access Advisor (user-level):**
+## 10.1.
+IAM Access Advisor (user-level)

-  - Access advisor shows the service permissions granted to a user and when those services were last accessed.
+- To help identify the unused roles, IAM reports the last-used timestamp that represents when a role was last used to make an AWS request.
-  - You can use this information to revise your policies.
+  - Your security team can use this information to identify, analyze, and then confidently remove unused roles.
+  - This helps improve the security posture of your AWS environments.
+  - Additionally, by removing unused roles, you can simplify your monitoring and auditing efforts by focusing only on roles that are in use.

 # 11. Guidelines & Best Practices